Published in January 2024

 If you are not satisfied with the response, we give at stage 1, we will tell you what you can do next.
 If you choose to, you can take your complaint to stage 2.
 You must normally ask us to consider your complaint at stage 2 either:

-• within six months of the event you want to complain about or finding out that you have a reason to complain; or
+- within six months of the event you want to complain about or finding out that you have a reason to complain; or

-• within 30 days of receiving your stage 1 response from us (if this is later).
+- within 30 days of receiving your stage 1 response from us (if this is later).

-In exceptional circumstances, we may be able to accept a stage 2 complaint after the time limit.
+In rare circumstances, we may be able to accept a stage 2 complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.

 Stage 2: Investigation

-When using stage 2:
+When using stage 2, we will:

-• where we cannot resolve your complaint, we will give you a full response as soon as possible, normally within 20 working days.
+- where we cannot resolve your complaint, we will give you a full response as soon as possible, normally within 20 working days.

 If our investigation will take longer than 20 working days, we will tell you.
 We will tell you our revised time limits and keep you updated on progress.